kacgrzes/expo-template/COMPONENTS.md

 ## Workflow when creating new component:

 - Let's go with priority of a component
-  - Typography
+  - Typography - DONE
-  - Button
+  - Button - DONE
-  - Layout
+  - Layout - DONE
 - atoms / molecules / organisms / templates / pages
 - each component should have an API defined before implementeation - we need to predict usage of this component and find the most optimal way
 - good way to go is look through UI libraries written bellow and try to propose something and later on select best pratices